Military history of France during World War II: French Milice (1943–44)

-Originating as the shock unit of the French Legion of Volunteers (Service d'Ordre Légionnaire), la Milice ("the militia") was a Vichy French paramilitary force created on 30 January 1943 by the Vichy régime as an auxiliary of the German occupation.
+Originating as the shock unit of the French Legion of Volunteers (Service d'Ordre Légionnaire), Franc-Garde ("free guard"), la Garde ("the guard"), la Milice ("the militia") was a Vichy French paramilitary force created on 30 January 1943 by the Vichy régime as an auxiliary of the German occupation.
 It aimed to hunt down members of the French Resistance and the maquis.
 Its commander was Joseph Darnand, a veteran of the Battle of France and volunteer brigade; he took an oath of loyalty to Adolf Hitler in October 1943 and received the rank of Sturmbannführer (major) in the Waffen SS.
 By 1944, the Milice had over 35,000 members.

-Paramilitary forces (1940–1944)
+Vichy French Paramilitary Forces (1940–1944)

 Just like Vichy police agents, the national police forces collaborated with the German authorities.
 French Youth Workings alumni had to swear allegiance to Marshal Pétain.
 The gesture was the Nazi salute while saying "Je le jure!" ("I swear it!") instead of cheering Hitler.